Florida Medical Detox Program

 A detox program is typically broken down into three stages:

-Your condition will now start to change as time goes by.
-You will be administered a medical intervention as needed to keep your vital signs within normal range and also to ease the pain of any symptoms you may feel.
+- STEP 2: Your condition will start to change as time goes by.
+You will be administered medical intervention as needed to keep your vital signs within normal range and also to ease the pain of any symptoms you may experience.
 While all symptoms of every type of drug withdrawal may not be treatable, you'll be kept as comfortable as possible.

-You will prepare to transition to the rehab program.
+- STEP 3: You will prepare to transition to the rehab program.
 You may begin to experience cravings at the end of your detox.
-We will begin working with you at this stage to reduce cravings and identify any underlying mental health issues that need to be addressed in rehab along with the addiction.
+We will work with you at this stage to reduce cravings and identify any underlying mental health issues that need to be addressed in rehab along with the addiction.